- Somatic Symptom Disorders

 Somatic Symptomn Disorders (formerly referred to as Somatoform Disorders) present as physical symptoms that suggest illness or injury‚ symptoms that cannot be explained fully by a general medical condition.
 The physical exam or medical test results are either normal or do not fully explain the person’s symptoms, and history and physical examination do not indicate the presence of a medical condition that could cause them.
 Patients with this disorder often become worried about their health because doctors are unable to find a cause for their symptoms. is the expression of emotional conflict through physical complaints.
 These are patients that who persist in the belief that they have a disease or condition regardless of negative tests and reassurance.
 Some develop disabling sensory and/or motor symptoms that as the result of emotional trauma even though no organic basis is found for the complaints.

 Psychosomatic Disorders (or Psychological Factors Affecting Physical Condition) are the physical changes that arise from components of stress.
 A common psychophysiological complaint is tension type (or muscle contraction) headaches.
 However, there are numerous musculo-skeletal, cardiovascular, gastrointestinal and genital-urinary complaints that can be created by continual exposure to stressors.
 Until a virus was determined to be the most common cause, it was believed that ulcers were a psychosomatic disease.
 However, both GI distress and chest pain can arise from anxiety, and many of the symptoms of depression are physical.

-Thus, when a patient has complaints for which no organic basis has been found, the above four disorders need to also .
+Thus, when a patient has complaints for which no organic basis has been found, the above four disorders need to also be considered.